ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 # The Second Experiment: Simple Harmonic Motion

-:::Figure
+:::Video
 ![GIF of moving phone](../imgs/lab3/SHM.gif)
 :::

 The second experiment will involve your putting your phone in the zip-lock bag and then setting it in motion.
 You will use the &ldquo;Acceleration without g&rdquo; to measure the acceleration experienced by your phone.
-You will then use the acceleration to measure the period, and the spring constant of the rubber band.
+You will then use the acceleration to measure the period, and the spring constant of the spring.

 ## Collecting SHM Data

 :::::Exercise
 In this exercise you will use Phyphox to collect your data.

 1. Open the "Acceleration (without g)" module on PhyPhox.
-If you only have "Acceleration with g" that is fine too.
+If you have only "Acceleration with g" that is fine, too.

 2. Place your phone in the bag attached to your spring.
-Note which accelerometer will be collecting vertical motion with your phone in this position.
+Note which accelerometer will be sensing vertical motion with your phone in this position.

 :::Question